MetaMorphic-Digital/draw-steel/src/docs/Chat-Messages.md

 ### Dealing and Taking Damage

-Any chat message with a damage roll will have an "apply damage" button that can be used to deal that damage to _selected_ tokens.
+Any chat message with a damage roll will have an "Apply Damage" button that can be used to deal that damage to _selected_ (controlled) tokens.
 This will take into account the actor's immunities and weaknesses.
-It will also create floating text on the token.

 ## Ability Messages